alza-bitz/alza-bitz.github.io/posts/programmers-how-do-you-partition.md

 Image-Alt: An overly complex machine for dividing a collection of candy into equal amounts
 Twitter-Handle: alza_bitz

+### I argue that the design of newer languages is more efficient for solving simple problems when compared to older languages.

 ![An overly complex machine for dividing a collection of candy into equal amounts](assets/images/programmers-how-do-you-partition-256.jpg)

 It's a good question!
 Let's start by defining the problem.
 A collection is defined here as any number of items, and partitioning is defined as the division of said items into n groups of equal size, with the last group possibly containing fewer than n items.